ryanbarlow97/HealthHaptics/README.md

 ### Hardware Code (code.py)

-- Initializes the NeoPixel LED and configures it to show a green color when waiting for input.
+- Initializes the NeoPixel LED and configures it to show a green colour when waiting for input.

 - Sets up the I2C bus and the DRV2605 Haptic Feedback Motor Driver.

-- Continuously listens for incoming serial messages and reacts to the health changes:
+- Continuously listens for incoming serial messages and reacts to health changes:

-- If the received message is "loss", the motor driver plays a haptic effect (effect 14) to indicate health loss.
+-- If the received message is "loss", the motor driver plays a haptic effect (effect 14) to indicate health loss.

-- If the received message is "death", the motor driver plays a different haptic effect (effect 76) to indicate player death.
+-- If the received message is "death", the motor driver plays a different haptic effect (effect 76) to indicate player death.

 ### Hardware Setup